Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Applications in NR

 \section{RHHI Applications in NR}

 The potential applications of RHHI in NR are diverse and far-reaching.
-In this section, we outline several practical use cases, starting with conventional manual therapy examples and extending to advanced robot-mediated approaches.
-The section begins by presenting a potential implementation of RHHI for impairment assessment (Sec. \ref{sec:app:assessment}), followed by three different training examples (Sec. \ref{sec:app:UpperLimb}, \ref{sec:app:sitToStand}, \ref{sec:app:gait}).
-Finally, we explore the use of RHHI in group therapy (Sec. \ref{sec:app:group}) and remote therapy (Sec. \ref{sec:app:remote}).
+This section begins by presenting a potential implementation of RHHI for impairment assessment (Sec. \ref{sec:app:assessment}), followed by three different training examples (Sec. \ref{sec:app:UpperLimb}, \ref{sec:app:sitToStand}, \ref{sec:app:gait}).
+Finally, we explore the use of RHHI in group therapy (Sec. \ref{sec:app:group}) and remote therapy (Sec. \ref{sec:app:remote}). {All approaches are supported by pilot studies; however, more statistically powered investigations are needed to assess their actual effectiveness.}